gupta-anmol99/RoboVerse/README.md

 - Open/Close Drawer: ✅
 - Open/Close microwave: ✅
 - Pick up cup: ✅
-- Press 3 buttons:
+- Press 3 buttons: **Need composite checker**
-- Put knife in the block
+- Put knife in the block ✅ (Does not work for multi env)